redstone-finance/redstone-near-connectors/js/README.md

 ### 2. Adjust your frontend code

-You probably noticed, that in the first step your smart contract function requires an additional String argument (`redstone_payload`).
+You probably noticed, that in the first step your smart contract function requires an additional Uint8Array argument (`redstone_payload`).
 You can get it in your front-end or your tests code using [redstone-sdk](https://www.npmjs.com/package/redstone-sdk).

 #### Installation

-Firstly, install it in your frontgend JS or TS project
+Firstly, install it in your frontend JS or TS project

 ```sh
 # Using NPM